This post may contain affiliate links. Please read my full disclosure policy here.

 It feels awkward sometimes to ask for help, but remember that your friends want to support you when life is difficult, and they appreciate it when you give them a specific way to do it.
 You’ve got the rest of your life to ‘pay it forward’ and return those favors.

 If, for whatever reason, you won’t have friends or family to help, do some research into professionals who can support you.
 Make sure you have a list of home health care services, babysitters, house cleaners, meal and grocery delivery places, and transportation services.
-You don’t want to be trying to research these things when you’re in recovery.
+You don’t want to be trying to research these things when you’re feeling crappy.

-Make a list of tasks to do during recovery
+Make a list of things to do during recovery

 For the first few days after surgery, you might not want to or be able to do much, but after you’re feeling a bit better, are there any projects that you can complete while you’re forced to sit in one place?
 (Obviously C-section mamas will have one thrilling new project!)